artsy/README/playbooks/engineer-workflow.md

 distribute responsibilities and understanding.
 However self-assigning is permissible when an author wants to retain control over merging, sequencing or follow-ups related to the PR.

-Assigning exactly one reviewer — no more and no less — helps ensure that there's no question about who is responsible.
-Once someone has been assigned to a PR, they should make a good faith effort to take one of the following actions within one business day:
+Designating exactly one person as assignee — no more and no less — helps ensure that there's no question about who is responsible.
+Once someone has been assigned to a PR, they should try to take one of the following actions within one business day:

 - Merge the PR if comfortable doing so and the criteria below are met,
 - Re-assign to the original author so that they can merge, or